This information is based on the Immigration Rules, and on the

 - the level of the course.

 Again, if you are applying as a Tier 4 (Child), speak to your institution directly.
-If you want to study a short course in the UK, you may be eligible to apply to enter the UK as a 'student visitor' ('short term student' from 24 April 2015), (or as a 'child visitor' - 'short term student (child)' from 24 April 2015 - if you are under 18 years old).
+If you want to study a short course in the UK, you may be eligible to apply to enter the UK as a 'short term student' (or as a 'short term student (child)' if you are under 18 years old).
 For immigration purposes, a short course is any course which lasts no more than six months or an English language course which lasts no more than 11 months.
-See Student Visitors.
+See Short-term student visas for more information.

 Before you start